Chapter 11 – Back to Canberra, and the Vietnam War

 If I was to leave EA (as was increasingly likely), I would need all the qualifications I could get to put on my CV.

-I had gained the same qualification in Chinese while still in Hongkong.
-I knew the Russian qualification also would not be too demanding.
+I had gained the same qualification in Chinese while still in Hong Kong.
+I knew that gaining the Russian qualification also would not be too demanding.

 A week later my CV was able to boast two languages: Chinese and Russian, both at Foreign Office, A level.